Teleportation Fidelity of Binary Tree Quantum Repeater Networks: Average teleportation fidelity of binary tree

 Hence, for $\mathcal{F}_r = \frac{1+p^r}{2}$, the $F^{\text{tel}}_{\text{avg}}$ in the case of UABT is $\frac{3+2p+p^2}{6}$ for $d=1$ and for $d\geq 2$,

 The number of nodes of a UABT of depth $d$ be $N=N(d)$, then $N(d) = 2d+1$.
 Hence, the $F^{\text{tel}}_{\text{avg}}$ in case of UABT is

 where $\mathcal F_i \equiv (1+p^i)/2$.
-Thus, $\varepsilon=\mathcal{O}\left(\frac{1}{d}\right)=\mathcal{O}\left(\frac{1}{N}\right)$ for this case.\\ \\
+Thus, $\varepsilon=\mathcal{O}\left(\frac{1}{d}\right)=\mathcal{O}\left(\frac{1}{N}\right)$ for this case.

 \textbf{Undirected Symmetric Binary Trees (USBT)}:\\ Here again, $h_r$ denotes the number of $r$-length paths starting from the base vertex $\circled{1}$, and at each level, there are two choices for selecting a vertex to include in the path up to depth $r$.
 So, $h_r = 2^r$.
 Now, let us denote by $l_d^{(r)}$ the number of $r$-length paths in a USBT with depth $d$.
+In this case, for $r > 2d$, there is no $r$-length path as it is an undirected and symmetric tree, and hence $l_d^{(r)} = 0$ for $r>2d$.